Sign In / Sign Out

 ASU has many financial aid options.
 Almost everyone, regardless of income, can qualify for some form of financial aid.
 In fact, more than 70 percent of all ASU students receive some form of financial assistance every year.

-The undergraduate BSD Interior Design program has been continually accredited since 1987, and currently holds accreditation with the Council for Interior Design Accreditation (CIDA).
+The undergraduate BSD Interior Design program has been continually accredited since 1987.
+The Master of Interior Architecture (MIA) program received accreditation in 2019.
+Both programs currently hold accreditation with the Council for Interior Design Accreditation (CIDA).